Skip to Content Skip to Footer

 Remember that goal is not necessarily removing performance anxiety altogether, but learning to manage it so that musical performance is an enjoyable and satisfying activity for the musician and for the audience.
 There are many books and web resources available on this subject, and many musicians have given presentations on performance anxiety at professional music education conferences.
 Helpful resources include: Understanding the causes of performance anxiety and completing the exercises recommended by these experts can greatly reduce the negative effects of performance anxiety in musicians.
 The university Counseling and Psychological Center can also be a great resource for overcoming your performance anxiety.

 The information on this webpage is advisory in nature.
 It is not a substitute for professional, medical judgments and should not be used as a basis for medical treatment.
 If you are concerned about your hearing or think you may have suffered hearing loss, or if you have a major or persistent injury, consult a licensed medical professional.
-You can also seek information, advice, and/or treatment from University Health Services or Counseling and Psychological Services.
+You can also seek information, advice, and/or treatment from the Health & Wellness Center.

 From the NASM 2012-2013 Handbook: